bGuenes/sbi_model_comparison/readme.md

 $$

 where $\sigma$ is a hyperparameter that controls the scale of the diffusion process. <br>
-Following the theory of SDEs, we can formulate the pertubated data distribution at timestep $t$ as:
+Following the theory of SDEs, we can formulate the perturbed data distribution at timestep $t$ as:

 $$
     p_{0t}(\mathbf{x}_t|\mathbf{x}_0) = \mathcal{N} \bigg( \mathbf{x}_t | \mathbf{x}_0, \frac{1}{2 \ln \sigma}(\sigma^{2t}-1)\mathbf{I} \bigg)
 $$

-So the variance function over time of the pertubated data distribution is given by:
+So the variance function over time of the perturbed data distribution is given by:

 $$
     \sigma_t^2 = \frac{1}{2 \ln \sigma}(\sigma^{2t}-1)